zekaryas1/notes/docs/System design/System design Interview notes/01 - INTRO/0 TERMINOLOGIES.md

 - BASE (basically-available, soft-state, eventual consistency)
 - aka Eventual consistency, optimistic replication
 - A consistency model used in distributed computing to achieve high availability that informally guarantees that,
-	- if no new updates are made to a given data item, eventually all accesses to that item will return the last updated value
+	- If no new updates are made to a given data item, eventually all accesses to that item will return the last updated value
 - [Eventual consistency - Wikipedia](https://en.wikipedia.org/wiki/Eventual_consistency)